opencircus/curriculum/L0/johnny-five/README.md

 :sparkles: **Introduction** :sparkles:

 At the end of this program:
-* You should be familiar with Arduino and related concepts.
+* You should be familiar with johnny-five.